mumbleflux/mumbleflux.github.io/PRIVACY.md

 ## 15. Security

-MumbleFlux does not maintain a user account database for FluxRider.
+MumbleFlux does not maintain a user account database for Mumbleflux Arcade.

 Google states that data collected by the Google Mobile Ads SDK is encrypted in transit.
 Advertising-related information is handled according to Google's own security and data handling practices.

 ## 16. Changes to this Privacy Policy

-MumbleFlux may update this Privacy Policy from time to time to reflect changes to FluxRider, Google AdMob, legal requirements, or developer practices.
+MumbleFlux may update this Privacy Policy from time to time to reflect changes to Mumbleflux Arcade, Google AdMob, legal requirements, or developer practices.

 When changes are made, the effective date at the top of this Privacy Policy will be updated.
-Continued use of FluxRider after a Privacy Policy update means you accept the updated Privacy Policy.
+Continued use of Mumbleflux Arcade after a Privacy Policy update means you accept the updated Privacy Policy.

 ## 17. Contact